- Contact Us

 Children need protein and limited amounts of fat to support growth and development.
 School meal programs provide nutrient-dense foods such as low-fat dairy products, lean meats and whole grains served in age-appropriate portions.

-For your convenience school meal prices are listed below.
 Your questions, suggestions and comments are always helpful and appreciated.
 The best of luck for a productive school year.

 For more information contact: